 Is it, really?

-Marco Visscher, RePlanet's editor-in-chief, is a Netherlands-based journalist and author of several books on energy and environment.
+Marco Visscher, WePlanet's editor-in-chief, is a Netherlands-based journalist and author of several books on energy and environment.
 This is the prologue of his 2022 book Waarom we niet bang hoeven te zijn voor kernenergie (Why we need not fear nuclear power).
 An English translation will come out in 2024.